paupaudragon/travelmingle/Note.md

 }
 ```

 Replace your postgres username, password and port number in the code.
 Default username is `postgres`.
 You should see all these three values while setting up your postgres for the first time.
-If not, please use AI to figure out on your machine.
+Also, you can find those infor by `\conninfo`

 ### - Automate table creations with Django